The Law and Aging in America

 Will and Estates: You’re Not as Young as You Think

-Here are three reasons people don’t make out a will, according to Samara Nazir, an estate planning and probate attorney based in Overland Park, Kansas: They think they’re not rich enough; they think they’re not old enough; and who wants to think about death?
+Here are three reasons people don’t make out a will, according to Samara Nazir, an estate planning and probate attorney based in Overland Park, Kansas.
+First, people think they’re not rich enough.
+Second, they think they’re not old enough.
+Third, they don’t want to think about death.

-“A fourth reason is it seems very overwhelming to people,” Nazir says.
+“And a fourth reason is that it seems very overwhelming to people,” Nazir adds.
 “It feels like they have to have all of this homework done before they start planning, which is not true.”

-“There was disagreement—and that’s an understatement—between my mother and my uncle about my grandma’s care and assets,” says Chayet.
-The dispute was so bad that it led Chayet toward the practice of elder law.
+“There was disagreement — and that’s an understatement — between my mother and my uncle about my grandma’s care and assets,” says Chayet.
+The dispute was so severe that it led Chayet to pursue elder law.
 “A big part of my practice is trying to prevent or stop the exploitation of the disabled and incapacitated or elderly.”

-Abuse and neglect incidents, according to the National Council on Aging, are perpetrated almost 60% of the time by a relative—most often adult children or spouses who make a show of caretaking with one hand while draining resources with the other.
+Relatives are responsible for elder abuse and neglect most of the time.
+Adult children or spouses make a show of caretaking with one hand while draining resources with the other.
 “The exploiters themselves are often family members,” says Chayet.
 “It’s a very tricky and complex area.”

 How do you convince a person whose memory is failing not to give any more money to a beloved grandson?
 How do you protect people who feel they are already under a loved one’s protection?
-“There is not this sort of one-step solution.
+“There is no such one-step solution.
 It needs to be all-encompassing, holistic,” says Chayet.
 “Communication is the most important first step here.”

-After Chayet and his family made the mistake of “not really dealing with the issue until it got so bad,” he was inspired to support both tighter protections—such as, he says, “a newer uniform guardianship-conservatorship act that requires, if there’s an emergency guardianship, that an attorney get appointed immediately for the respondent”—and looser ones, so that, for instance, a person who is under a guardianship can try to regain their independence and terminate the guardianship.
+After Chayet and his family made the mistake of “not really dealing with the issue until it got really bad,” he was inspired to support both tighter protections — including “a newer uniform guardianship-conservatorship act that requires, if there’s an emergency guardianship, that an attorney get appointed immediately for the respondent” — and looser ones, so that, for instance, a person who is under a guardianship can try to regain their independence and terminate the guardianship.

 Health Insurance and Medicaid: Protecting Assets